 Using mathematical models and laboratory experiments with rocks, the scientists conducted simulations based on evidence gathered from the section of the San Andreas Fault extending up to 36 miles north of — and 16 miles beneath — Parkfield.
 They simulated the dynamics of fault activity in the deep Earth spanning 300 years to study a wide range of rupture sizes and behaviors.

 The researchers observed that, after a big quake ends, the tectonic plates that meet at the fault boundary settle into a go-along, get-along phase.
 For a spell, they glide past each other, a slow slip that causes little disturbance to the surface.

 But this harmony belies trouble brewing.
 Gradually, motion across chunks of granite and quartz, the Earth’s bedrock, generates heat due to friction.
 As the heat intensifies, the blocks of rock begin to change.
-When friction pushes temperatures above 650 degrees Fahrenheit, the rock blocks grow less solid and more fluid-like.
+When friction pushes temperatures above 650 degrees Fahrenheit (340 degrees Celsius), the rock blocks grow less solid and more fluid-like.
 They start to slide more, generating more friction, more heat and more fluids until they slip past each other rapidly — triggering an earthquake.